damilola1ade/knowledge-base-system/README.md

 ## Knowlegde Base System

-Built with NestJS, Prisma, PostgreSQL, Supabase and Google Gemini LLM
+Built with NestJS, Prisma, PostgreSQL, Supabase and Google Gemini LLM with a Monolithic architectural approach.

 ## Project setup
 Clone the repository and run: